louwerse/website/content/papers/_index.md

 Louwerse, T. (2017) The Blurring of Opposition: Measuring Government-Opposition Relations in Parliament.
 Paper presented at the General Conference of the European Political Science Association, Milan, 22-24 June, and at the 4th Conference of the ECPR Standing Group on Parliaments, Basel, 29 June-1 July 2017.

 Otjes, S., Louwerse, T. & Timmermans, A.  (2017) Populism and Opposition Party Behaviour in Netherlands.
-Paper presented at he 4th Conference of the ECPR Standing Group on Parliaments, Basel, 29 June-1 July 2017.
+Paper presented at the 4th Conference of the ECPR Standing Group on Parliaments, Basel, 29 June-1 July 2017.

 Sieberer, U., Meyer, T., Ceron, A., Falcó-Gimeno, A., Guinaudeau, I., Hansen, M.E., Kolltveit, K., Louwerse, T., Müller, W.C.
 (2017) The politics of portfolio design in European democracies.
 Paper presented at the 2017 ECPR General Conference, Oslo, 6-9 September, 2017.[^1]